Quantum computing

-The basic unit of information in quantum computing is the qubit, similar to the bit in traditional digital electronics.
-Unlike a classical bit, a qubit can exist in a superposition of its two "basis" states, which loosely means that it is in both states simultaneously.
-When measuring a qubit, the result is a probabilistic output of a classical bit.
-If a quantum computer manipulates the qubit in a particular way, wave interference effects can amplify the desired measurement results.
-The design of quantum algorithms involves creating procedures that allow a quantum computer to perform calculations efficiently.
+The basic unit of information in quantum computing, the qubit (or "quantum bit"), serves the same function as the bit in ordinary or "classical" computing.
+However, unlike a classical bit, which can be in one of two states (a binary), a qubit can exist in a linear combination of two states known as a quantum superposition.
+The result of measuring a qubit is one of the two states given by a probabilistic rule.
+If a quantum computer manipulates the qubit in a particular way, wave interference effects amplify the probability of the desired measurement result.
+The design of quantum algorithms involves creating procedures that allow a quantum computer to perform this amplification.